Meet The CAF Team

 Brittany Roberts joined our CAF team as a Peer Support Specialist in August 2020.
 Since then she is always excited to share her personal experience in recovery since 2017 to help anyone seeking support with substance use disorder.
 She is an Alumni of Roseberry Oxford House in Manassas, VA and continues to work closely with the organization.
 When not working, Brittany enjoys going to the movies, spending time with family and trying to learn to cook.

 While Brittany believes there are many pathways to recovery, she’s found AA/NA most useful in her own journey and is always willing to take someone along to a meeting.
-She welcomes anyone to contact her to learn about her story, Oxford houses, AA/NA meetings & CAF services.
+She welcomes anyone to contact her to learn about her story since incarceration, Oxford houses, AA/NA meetings & The CAF services.

 Sean Fitzgerald is the Program Coordinator for the Chris Atwood Foundation’s Comprehensive Harm Reduction program.
 Sean is an advocate for compassionate drug policy and is currently earning a Masters in Public Policy from George Mason University where he studies issues effecting drug user health.